joshydavid/information-security-study-notes/resources/networking.md

 ![Layer 2](./images/networking/layer_2.png)

 - Similar to network layer except this facilitates data transfer between 2 devices on the same network.
-- Takes packets from the network layer and beraks them into smaller pieces called frames.
+- Takes packets from the network layer and breaks them into smaller pieces called frames.
 - Responsible for flow control and error control for intra-network communication.

 ### Layer 1 - The Physical Layer